nnUyi/GAN-Collections/README.md

 # GAN-Collections
   A implement of GAN-collection for tensorflow version.
-WGAN, WGAN_GP, LSGAN etc. More GAN models will be added to this repo.
+WGAN, WGAN_GP, LSGAN, VAE_GAN etc. More GAN models will be added to this repo.

 # Requirements